SumiSastri/dev-blogs/docs/clean-code/part1.md

 Often, as a code writer, you are writing on a body of work that already exists.
 It becomes easy to iterate already established patterns.
 Search for a good example you can follow: webhook, service, unit tests, integration tests, etc., there will be several your fellow code writers have invested good time writing.
 Follow their lead.

-Often, unnfamiliar code becomes an excuse to describe something as high effort.
+Often, unfamiliar code becomes an excuse to describe something as high effort.
 Let it serve as a signal that you need to invest in learning the approach.
 Work on a side project, check the code out, make your mistakes in a sandbox.

 ## All code needs to be maintained, clean code needs less maintenance